Copying Charges for Public Records

 General Public Records Fee Schedules

-- Resolution Relating to Public Records Fee Schedule (2021) – Establishes actual fees
+- Resolution Relating to Public Records Fee Schedule (2021) – Establishes actual fees.

 - Monroe Fee Schedule (2023) – Imposes statutory default costs for some items and actual fees for others, including body-worn camera footage.
-Also provides for customized service charges.
+Also provides customized service charges.

 Law Enforcement Records Fee Schedules